Tennessee House speaker shrugs off 'no confidence' vote

+However, the embattled Republican has thus far rejected mounting pressure to step aside.

-"I'm disappointed in the results of today's caucus vote," Casada said in a statement after the caucus vote, unprecedented in the modern era of Tennessee politics.
+"I'm disappointed in the results... .," Casada said in a statement after the caucus vote, unprecedented in the modern era of Tennessee politics.
 "However, I will work the next few months to regain the confidence of my colleagues so we can continue to build on the historic conservative accomplishments of this legislative session."

 Casada has been dogged by calls to resign since it was revealed he exchanged text messages containing sexually explicit language about women with his former chief of staff several years ago, among other controversies.
 In brushing aside calls to step down, the embattled official has said he has changed and released an action plan designed to build trust among his peers.